itzkriish/cse15l-lab-reports/labreport5.md

 working directory, even the last few commands you ran.
 Do your best to provide as much context as you can.*

 The command I am running is : `bash grade.sh https://github.com/ucsd-cse15l-f22/list-methods-corrected`.
 I even tested on other repositories, and it fails at the same step every time.

+I'm not sure what causes the errors, but my best guess would be something to do with the files not being copied properly into the directory, or a syntax error in the copy commaand.
 Can you please provide me some guidance on what I should look into?
 Thanks!

 **TA Response**